Aravkataria/house-floor-generator/README.md

 # house-floor-generator

 This project is a multi-stage GAN pipeline that generates high-resolution 2D house floor plans from user-defined parameters.
 For research and educational purposes only.
-Unauthorized copying, modification, or distribution is strictly prohibited.
+Use is restricted; see the License section below.

 ## Features
 - Room type prediction using a Random Forest Classifier trained on a housing dataset